|

 have more time to practice drums.

-If they ever get stolen, this will increase the likelihood
+phone number or ID number If they ever get stolen, this will

 goes with a number.
 Put the stands in sequential order and anyone